Your underground connection to available grants

 Click your account name in the upper right hand corner of the website (right next to the Log In link).
 That will take you to your account management page where you can change your email address, contact name, and other profile information.

-Your user name was included in the welcome email sent when you first signed up.
-If you don't have that email, please contact Customer Care using the message button at the lower right hand corner of the screen.
-If you give us the email address associated with your account, we can locate your user name.
+Your user name was included in your Welcome emails and is sent monthly in the Lite newsletters .
+If you can't find your user name, please contact Customer Care using the message button at the lower right hand corner of the screen.
+If you give us the email address associated with your account, we can provide it.

 If you need a password reset, click the grey "Reset Password" button on the Log-In page.
 Then enter your user name in the reset field.
 Click the green "Send Reset Link" button.
 A reset link will be emailed to you.